wso2/docs-choreo-dev/en/docs/marketplace.md

 # Marketplace

 The Marketplace is an interface provided by Choreo that allows the reuse of APIs by publishing them as connectors.
-It offers a range of deafult connectors and triggers that you can use to design your Cloud native applications.
+It offers a range of default connectors and triggers that you can use to design your Cloud-native applications.
 You can purchase them, acquire them via a Freemium account, or find them free of charge.
 Similarly, you can publish an API or a trigger you developed to be purchased, acquired via Freemium or used free of charge by other Choreo users.

 By enabling the reuse of APIs, Choreo addresses the need of modern businesses to focus more on developing applications with unique functionality, and save resources by acquiring the components they need from another party who has already developed them instead of creating them from scratch.